void

 Background

-The river Svitava flows through the town and as Švejk says there it has a railway station.
-The German translation of Grete Reiner interprets it as Zittau (tsj. Žitava), a town in Germany bordering Bohemia.
+The river Svitava flows through the town and, as Švejk says, it has a railway station.
+The German translation by Grete Reiner interprets it as Zittau (tsj. Žitava), a town in Germany bordering Bohemia.

 Then in Moravia